How to Answer the Medical School Secondary “Why Us?” Question

 Building a cohesive narrative about who you are and why you want to be a doctor is essential to a successful primary application, and the same is true of secondaries.

-Your secondaries are an opportunity to expand on the narrative you established in your primary application.
-Do not repeat yourself.
+Your secondaries are an opportunity to expand on the narrative you established in your primary.
 Adcoms already have your primary application, so repeating the same story won’t give them any additional insight into your personality.
-Secondary applications are a chance to add something new—to shed light on another area of your life that you couldn’t cover in your primary.
+Use the secondary to shed light on another area of your life that you couldn’t cover in your primary.
+For a deeper look at how to do that intentionally, read our guide on developing a cohesive narrative for medical school applications.

 If you are going to touch on an experience, moment, or lesson you’ve mentioned previously, make sure you are adding to it.
-It is vital that you provide a considerable amount of additional context if you choose to use the same examples in your secondaries.
+Providing additional context is the only thing that justifies returning to the same examples.

-It’s also important that your response to the “Why Us?” question fits well with the rest of your secondary application.
-Each piece of the application must provide additional context and add to your story about who you are and why you want to be a doctor.
+It’s also important that your response to the “Why Us?” question fits well with the rest of your secondary.
+Each piece of the application adds to the same picture of who you are and why you want to be a doctor.

 Other Common Secondary Questions